 # Button

-You may add a button at the and of your form in order to trigger a custom action.
+You can add a button at the end of your form to trigger a custom action.
 This component supports the following attributes:

 ## Supported button actions

-* **Trigger webhook**: Upon clicking the button, an HTTP request will be made to the configured URL.
+* **Trigger webhook**: When the button is clicked, an HTTP request is sent to the configured URL.

-* **Go to dashboard**: Upon clicking the button, the configured dashboard will be launched in a new tab.
+* **Go to dashboard**: When the button is clicked, the configured dashboard opens in a new tab.

 ## Example

-The following code snippet displays a green button, that, upon being clicked, will launch the action labeled `make_request`, that will ultimately make an HTTP POST request to a certain configured Ubidots endpoint:
+The following snippet displays a green button that, when clicked, runs the action labeled `make_request`, which sends an HTTP POST request to a configured Ubidots endpoint:

 ```xml